codemagic-ci-cd/codemagic-docs/content/building/yaml.md

 * Exporting configuration from UI is supported for Android, iOS and web.
 * The exported configuration is not identical to the settings in UI and lacks the configuration for some features, such as **Stop build if tests fail**.
-* YAML configuration cannot be used with apps from custom sources.
+* YAML configuration cannot be used with apps from custom sources yet.

 {{</notebox>}}